Select Page

 But I like what author and coach Daniel Harkavy says about it—“We cannot control everything that happens to our children, but we do want to stack the odds in our favor.”

-I always have a hard time when people say, “Kids don’t come with an owner’s manual!”
-Because often these are the people that ignore all the wonderful resources that are available from research, and from the wisdom of parents who have gone before us.
+People often say, “Kids don’t come with an owner’s manual.”
+But sometimes these are the same people that ignore all the great resources that are available from research, or from wisdom of parents before us.

 Do you know some parents whose children are amazing?
 Take them to dinner and interview them!
 What do you have to lose?

-Additionally, there are psychologists and educators who have been studying parenting behaviors and the effects on children for more than 70 years.
+Additionally, there are psychologists and educators who have been studying parenting behaviors and the effects on children for decades.

 Here are five essential principles for parenting from great resources I’ve found:

-- Discipline.
-Many parents have all the other things listed here, but do not have effective ways to handle discipline.
-Psychologists Henry Cloud and John Townsend argue that parents literally become boundaries in life for their children that their children ultimately internalize.
-In other words, they literally learn their own internal limit system by the boundaries we impose early in life.
-My wife also took a Love and Logic parenting class a few years ago that was truly life changing for us, and provided us some incredible tools for handling disciplinary situations without getting stressed out or angry all the time.
-(I have no financial relationship with Love and Logic Institute).
+4. Discipline and consequences.
+How we handle discipline can have a big impact on our kids.
+Psychologists Henry Cloud and John Townsend say that parents become boundaries in life for their children that their children ultimately internalize.
+In other words, they learn their own internal limit system by the boundaries we impose early in life.
+My wife and I have taken several Love and Logic parenting classes that have also been enormously helpful (I have no financial relationship with Love and Logic Institute).
 Without it, we would have had a much harder time.
 Here are just a few key principles they teach: Self-esteem only develops through struggle so don’t over-help your children; showing anger mostly fuels the bad behavior you don’t want; don’t give warnings (or certainly not more than one) because real life often doesn’t work that way; and we need to let our kids learn from their mistakes as much as possible early in life when the consequences are less serious.
+The real world often has severe consequences for poor choices we make.
+Kids will be better equipped for life the sooner they understand this cause and effect relationship.
+Never has this been more clearly stated than in the Bible: “No discipline seems pleasant at the time, but painful.
+Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it” (Hebrews 12:11 NIV).

-- Modeling.
-Leadership guru John Maxwell says, the first and most basic principle of leadership is that “people do what people see.”
-This is the concept to which this blog is dedicated.
+5. Modeling.
+Leadership expert John Maxwell says the most basic principle of leadership is that “people do what people see.”
 You cannot go wrong with a big emphasis on leading yourself well.
-Another great parenting adage to live by—More is caught than taught.
-Even in the early years, my kids are constantly surprising me by copying things my wife and I do.
+Even in the early years, my kids have constantly surprised me by imitating things my wife and I do.
 Seeing an example repeatedly is one of the most powerful and basic forms of human learning.
+It is a good reminder that more is caught than taught.

 Have a great weekend!